 I reluctantly left the classroom—I loved working with adolescents—to lead this transformation across the district.
 That was really hard.
-And if you want to have coffee someday I can share why.
-I spent 5 years at the district level working with middle and high schools to identify striving readers and then implement engaging intervention to accelerate their growth.
-I also worked on district initiatives like writing multi-million dollar federal grants (which we won. . .because I am competitive), developing Multi-Tiered Systems of Support (MTSS), writing inquiry-based curriculum for science, social studies, and English, and more.
+If you want to have coffee someday, I can share why.
+I spent five years at the district level working with middle and high schools to identify striving readers and then implement engaging intervention to accelerate their growth.
+I also worked on district initiatives like writing multi-million-dollar federal grants (which we won. . .because I am competitive), developing Multi-Tiered Systems of Support (MTSS), writing inquiry-based curriculum for science, social studies, and English, and more.
 While this was rewarding and successful work, I craved a new challenge.
-I was finding there was a disconnect between what the universities were sharing for the research to meet students’ literacy needs, what teachers needed to successfully implement said research, and what for-profit education companies were providing to support students and teachers—which often wasn’t aligned to any university research.
+I found there was a disconnect between what research the universities were sharing to meet students’ literacy needs, what teachers needed to successfully implement said research, and what for-profit education companies were providing to support students and teachers—which often wasn’t aligned to any university research.

-And that is what brought me to Mackin.
-A dream of braiding research, practical application, and partnership with a for-purpose company all aligned to the same mission–advancing student engagement and achievement.
+That is what brought me to Mackin—a dream of braiding research, practical application, and partnership with a for-purpose company all aligned to the same mission: advancing student engagement and achievement.

 And for those who like to know the more personal stuff. . .

-My daughter is on the Eastview speech team, in choir, musicals, church youth group, and helps to lead her FCA chapter.
-In her free time, with her friends, she makes tik tok videos like every other 16-year-old on the planet.
+My daughter is on the Eastview speech team; in choir, musicals, and church youth group; and helps to lead her FCA chapter.
+In her free time, with her friends, she makes TikTok videos like every other adolescent on the planet.

-My son is a Husker and in the Naval Reserve Officer Training Corps (NROTC).
-He discovered Harry Potter for the first time last summer and geeked out with his sister who has been waiting for a family member to care, truly care, about all things Hogwarts.
+My son is a Husker (Go Big Red!) and in the Naval Reserve Officer Training Corps (NROTC).
+He discovered Harry Potter for the first time last summer and geeked out with his sister who has been waiting for a family member to truly care about all things Hogwarts.